cleverndbest4/cleverndbest4/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: ✨ Feature Request
 about: Propose a new capability or improvement
+title: "[FEATURE] "
-labels: ✨ enhancement
+labels: enhancement, needs-triage
+assignees: ''
 ---

+# ✨ Feature Request

+## 📌 Summary
+Brief description of the feature.

+---

+## 🎯 Problem Statement
+What problem does this feature solve?

+---

-## Description
+## 💡 Proposed Solution
-Describe the feature and why it is needed.
+Describe the feature in detail.

+---

+## 🔁 Alternatives Considered
+Other ways to solve this problem.

+---

-## Use Case
+## 🧪 Use Cases
-Explain how this will be used.

-## Proposed Solution
-High-level approach.
+Real scenarios where this feature is useful.

+---

+## 🚀 Expected Impact
+What will improve?

+---

+## 📦 Affected Area
+- [ ] UI / Frontend
+- [ ] Backend / API
+- [ ] CI / Automation
+- [ ] Security
+- [ ] Documentation

+---

+## 🤖 AI / Automation Considerations
+(Optional) How this feature can integrate with automation or AI workflows.

+---

-## Additional Context
+## 🧩 Additional Context
-Related issues or links.
+Anything else that helps.

+---

+## 🧑‍💻 Maintainer Notes
+(Internal)